Char-Broil All-Star 120 B-Gas review: A versatile and stylish BBQ

 Welcome to T3's official Char-Broil All-Star 120 B-Gas review.
 Over the past couple of weeks I've been testing out this BBQ and what follows here is my considered take.

-Here at T3 we take reviewing and rating outdoor cooking equipment very seriously, which is why we have such strong entry standards for our best BBQ buying guide.
-When it comes round to running a barbecue for friends or family, the last thing you want is to be let down by poor quality or temperamental hardware, so every BBQ we recommend is sure to go the distance.
+Here at T3 we take reviewing and rating outdoor cooking equipment very seriously, which is why we have such strong entry standards for our best barbecue buying guide.
+When it comes round to running a grill for friends or family, the last thing you want is to be let down by poor quality or temperamental hardware, so every BBQ we recommend is sure to go the distance.
+And let me tell you, this is one of the best gas grills of its size that you're likely to find…

 And, in the case of many people, versatility and reliability are the two most important aspects of any BBQ-ing experience, which is why I was so keen to test out Char-Broil's All-Star 120 B-Gas, which sells itself as a "universal grill" that "can be used in many versatile ways".